rachit1010/Board_Data/README.md

 This is flutter app and Dart language is used to develop this app.

 This app is based on multiple widget.
-Such as, scaffold, appbar etc.
+Such as, scaffold, appbar etc. This app comes with elevated button and many more features.

-Main purpose to make this app is to show Flutter development skills and its the part of University practical exam's practical.
+Main purpose to make this app is to show Flutter development skills and its the part of University exam's practical.

+By providing more advanced UI features and widgets, we can make same app more advanced and useful for commercial purpose.